Why Having a Dog is Great for your Health

 Service Dogs

 Service dogs were initially used to assist the visually impaired in navigation and as a tool to keep them safe.
-Service dogs are still used to assist the blind but are now used to help patients with many other illnesses.
+Service dogs are still used to assist blind people but are now used to help patients with many other illnesses.

 below are a couple of posts we think you might like